Frequently Asked Questions

 used within your build file as

-any normal property: ${name}
+any normal property: ${name} will put in

 How can I use Jikes-specific command-line switches?